BioContainers/specs/CONTRIBUTING.md

   * Serious security problems should not be fixed via pull request - please responsibly disclose these by e-mailing them (with or without patches) to biodcokers@gmail.com .
-The BioContainers core development team will issue patches those isssues and We will provide you credit for the discovery when publicly disclosing the issue.
+The BioContainers core development team will solve those isssues and We will provide you credit for the discovery when publicly disclosing the issue.

 * If your changes modify containers/images - please ensure the resulting files